JeffBerman/shelic/README.md

 Note: Not all Relic commands are currently supported.
 Simple projects seem to build fine.

+## Requirements

+Shelic requires an IBM i with PASE installed.

 ## Installation

 Just copy file `shelic` to a location in the IFS on your IBM i, and make sure it has execute privileges (it likely will).